 Data and information are in no short supply for businesses today, but the essential difficulty is to take advantage of this abundance by incorporating it into good business use cases.

-Data integration should be the first stage of every digital transformation program within an organization.
+Data integration should be on the first stage of every digital transformation program within an organization.
 Data from various sources, including data lakes, cloud applications, local servers at the company, and streaming data from field devices or operational environment data sensors, should be captured or collected by a process.

 Filtering away ineffective data and supplying only high-quality information to various business systems in the forms they require for processing is necessary if the entire organization is to profit from data.